astropy/conda-builder/README.md

 About
 =====

-This is a repository to build conda packages for Astropy release candidates, using AppVeyor and Travis.
+This is a repository to build conda packages for Astropy for use in continuous integration on Travis and AppVeyor.
+The official conda channels include only builds with the latest Numpy, for example Astropy 1.0 is available only with Numpy 1.9.
+In this repository we build additional packages (such as Astropy 1.0 with Numpy 1.8) and upload these to the ``astropy-ci-extras`` binstar channel.

 Forked from [python-appveyor-conda-example](https://github.com/rmcgibbo/python-appveyor-conda-example)